News & Tips

 Cons:

 - Higher interest rates: After 60 months, interest rates for auto loans typically jump because the “risk” level for lenders increases.
-As previously stated, the longer the loan, the more that lenders worry that the borrower won’t pay them back in full.
+As previously stated, the longer the loan, the more lenders worry that the borrower won’t pay them back in full.

 Example: